iisandeshpoudel/assignment-petition-platform/Documentation/How to run locally.md

+# How to run locally
-### This section provides a comprehensive guide on how to run the web application locally on Windows, Linux, and macOS.
+ This section provides a comprehensive guide on how to run the web application locally on Windows, Linux, and macOS.
 ### Prerequisites
  - Python 3.12
  - Git